Showing: 1 - 2 of 2 RESULTS

 Attention to detail

-From the moment you walk through my door, I’m paying attention — to your gait, posture, energy, and how your body carries its story.
-Massage, for me, is more than muscle manipulation.
+From the moment you walk through the door, our massage therapists are paying attention — to how you walk and sit, your posture and energy levels, and how your body carries its story.
+Massage is more than muscle manipulation.
 It’s a dialogue between hands, intuition, and anatomy.
-My goal is to create a space where your body has permission to shift, soften, and return to balance.
+Our massage therapists’ goal is to create a space where your body has permission to shift, soften, and return to balance.

-With a background in personal training, injury rehabilitation, and meditation, I bring together the precision of clinical knowledge with a calm, focused presence.
-Whether you’re here for relief, recovery, or long-term maintenance, we’ll work together to restore function and ease — not just for the hour you’re on the table, but for the life you live outside it.
+Both Diana and Julia bring together clinical knowledge with a calm, focused presence and a genuine desire to help.
+Whether you’re looking for immediate relief, recovery, or long-term maintenance, they will work together with you to restore function and ease — not just for the hour you’re on the table, but for the life you live outside it.

 A holistic and precise approach

-Before every treatment, we’ll talk.
-I want to understand the full arc of your condition — how it started, what you’ve tried, how it’s changed — so we’re not just chasing symptoms.
-If needed, I’ll conduct postural assessments and orthopaedic testing to get clarity on the root cause of your discomfort.
+Before every treatment they will discuss the full arc of your condition — how it started, what you’ve tried, how it’s changed — so they’re not just chasing symptoms.
+If needed, they’ll conduct postural assessments and orthopaedic testing to get clarity on the root cause of your discomfort.

 But it’s not just technical.
-I also work with instinct.
-Over the years, I’ve developed a strong intuitive feel for what a body needs in the moment — whether it’s deep structural work or something more restorative and gentle.
-I move fluidly between targeted techniques and whole-body awareness, always guided by your responses.
+They also work with instinct.
+Through experience of working with a diverse selection of patients, our massage therapists have developed a strong intuitive feel for what a body needs in the moment — whether it’s deep structural work or something more restorative and gentle.
+They move fluidly between targeted techniques and whole-body awareness, always guided by your responses.

-Clients come to me for support with a wide range of needs, including:
+Patients seek massage treatment for help with a wide range of needs, including:

 • Chronic neck and shoulder tightness